joeyklee/hello-vector-tiles/README.md

-Lets break down `sources` and `layers` as these are important for the rest of our work:
+So now that we've got that in the back of our brains, let's break down `sources` and `layers` as these are important for the rest of our work:

 <br>